The Trap (British TV series)

-The Trap: What Happened to Our Dream of Freedom is a BBC television documentary series by English filmmaker Adam Curtis.
-It originally aired in the United Kingdom on BBC Two in March 2007.
+The Trap: What Happened to Our Dream of Freedom is a BBC television documentary series by British English filmmaker Adam Curtis.
+It was originally broadcast in the United Kingdom on BBC Two in March 2007.
 The series consists of three 60-minute episodes which explore the modern concept and definition of freedom, specifically, "how a simplistic model of human beings as self-seeking, almost robotic, creatures led to today's idea of freedom."

 Production

 The series was originally to be called Cold Cold Heart and was scheduled for broadcast in 2006.
 Although it is not known what caused the delay in transmission, nor the change in title, it is known that a DVD release of Curtis's previous series The Power of Nightmares had been delayed due to problems with copyright clearance due to the large quantity of archive material used in Curtis's montage technique.
 Another documentary series (title unknown) based on very similar lines—"examining the world economy during the 1990s"—was to have been Curtis's first BBC TV project upon moving to the BBC's Current Affairs unit in 2002, shortly after producing Century of the Self.